Division of Oncology

 Jeffrey A. Kern, MD

 What do we do?
 The Oncology Division is dedicated to the diagnosis, treatment and long-term follow-up and monitoring of individuals with known or suspected cancer.
-We specifically diagnose and treat all adult cancers, with emphasis on cancer of the: lungs (thoracic), head and neck (ears, mouth, throat and sinuses) or stomach and intestinal (esophageal, stomach, gallbladder, liver, pancreas, colon, rectal, anal) cancers.
+We diagnose and treat all adult cancers, with emphasis on cancer of the: lungs (thoracic), head and neck (ears, mouth, throat and sinuses) or stomach and intestinal (esophageal, stomach, gallbladder, liver, pancreas, colon, rectal, anal) cancers.
 We are pleased to participate in your evaluation at any point.
 We can review abnormal X-rays, CTs or PET scans.
-We offer state-of-the art therapy for patients diagnosed with the cancers we treat.
-Our Oncology team is also available to give second opinions regarding a diagnosis or treatment recommendation.
+We offer state-of-the art therapy for patients diagnosed with cancer.
+Our Oncology team also is available to give second opinions regarding a diagnosis or treatment recommendation.

 Why National Jewish Health?
 No one knows lungs better than our experts.
 National Jewish Health is the leading respiratory hospital in the nation.
 We recently were named a Lung Cancer Screening Center of Excellence.
 Our lung expertise intimately connects us to the lungs, head and neck.
 Many years ago we added gastrointestinal (GI) specialists to care for our patients who also developed those issues.
 Our GI program has grown and now includes cancer screening and care.